rachkat/rachkat/README.md

 ## About Me

-I’m a **data analyst** with a master’s in data analytics and a background in teaching.
+I’m a data analyst with a master’s in data analytics and a background in teaching.
-I love digging into data, spotting patterns, and turning them into insights people can actually use.
+I enjoy exploring data, uncovering patterns, and transforming them into insights that people can act on.
-At the core, my work is about translating complex information into **stories and solutions that drive impact**.
+At the core, my work is about turning complex information into clear stories and practical solutions that drive impact.

-Outside of data, you’ll usually find me trying a new recipe, baking a new sweet treat, or outdoors; running or hiking, recharging through mindfulness.
+Outside of data, you’ll find me experimenting in the kitchen, running or hiking outdoors, and recharging through mindfulness.
-Staying active and grounded fuels me with a calm, curious, and determined energy which I bring into professional work.
+Staying active and grounded gives me the calm, curiosity, and determination I carry into my professional work.

 ---